 - 1. A disposition of comments with a singular response to each listed deficiency; - 2.
-Revised Plat or Site Plan with revision clouds noting changes; and
+Revised Plat or Site Plan with, if requested by staff, revision clouds noting changes; and

 3. All responsive documents reflecting the requested changes or resolving the noted deficiencies.